 Although small businesses make up over two-thirds of the U.S. economy, only 9.1% of those enterprises are veteran-owned.
 So, we are a rare breed, yet necessary in helping keep the country operating, even during the COVID-19 pandemic.
 Also, from the SBA’s 2017 Statistical Report mentioned in paragraph one, veteran entrepreneurs serve in an array of product and service industries.

 According to the chart above, nearly 13% of the insurance and finance industry consists of businesses owned by U.S. veterans.
-Also, industries like construction, transportation, and agriculture/farming have a steady percentage of veteran-owned business concentration of over 11%.
+Also, industries like construction, transportation, and agriculture/farming have a steady percentage of veteran entrepreneur concentration of over 11%.
 Lastly, between 10%-11% of the professional, technical service, and manufacturing industry businesses are owned by veterans.

-Start with the Right Marketing Partner for Your Veteran Business
+Start with the Right Marketing Partner for Your Business

 Fortunately, more organizations and companies are starting to provide dedicated help to vets to ensure their entrepreneurial success.
 As a veteran-owned business marketing firm, BUILDINGBLOCKS is committed to helping you find the right opportunities to grow your business.

 Let us introduce you to a few marketing strategies that could help you build more reliable connections with current and potential clients.
 Learn how we can best serve you by scheduling a consultation today.